Colombia - Country Commercial Guide

 Airports

-Odinsa, a private Colombian company, is leading Cartagena’s new airport initiative.
-They have presented the project to the National Infrastructure Agency (ANI).
-The project is currently under the feasibility stage, once ANI approves it, Odinsa will develop the project.
-The airport will be located at Bayunca, a neighborhood in Cartagena.
-It will have capability for 8 million passengers per year and will manage 35 flight operations per hour.
+ODINSA, a private Colombian company, has presented projects to the National Infrastructure Agency (ANI) to develop Cartagena’s International Airport.
+The project is in the feasibility stage.
+If ANI approves the project, ODINSA will develop an airport in Baunca (a neighborhood in Cartagena).
+It will have the capability for eight million passengers per year and will manage 35 flight operations per hour.

 Seaports

 ANI grants concessions for seaports for 20 to 25 years to private companies.
-Currently, Colombia has 8 port areas located in the Pacific and Caribbean region.
+Colombia has eight port areas located in the Pacific and Caribbean regions.
 ANI has provided concessions to 61 ports.
-Colombia’s seaports in Buenaventura and Barranquilla are losing competitiveness because sediments rate is impacting port access.
-Through the development of water projects to regain the navigability of the Magdalena River and the Dique Channel, the Barranquilla’s and Cartagena’s ports aim to increase their competitiveness by reducing the volume of the sediment.
+Colombia’s seaports in Buenaventura and Barranquilla are losing competitiveness because the sediment rate is impacting port access.
+Through the development of water projects such as the navigability of the Magdalena River and the Dique Channel, the Barranquilla and Cartagena ports aim to increase their competitiveness by reducing the volume of the sediment.

 Puerto Antioquia is the newest seaport development in the country.
 The port is in the Uraba Gulf region, close to the Panama border on the Caribbean coast.
 Puerto Antioquia will have the capability to handle 1.15 million cargo tons per year, 3 million tons of bulk cargo, and 60,000 automobiles.
-In addition, the port will be the main export route for bananas and fruits to the United States and European markets.
-Puerto Antioquia’s principal investors are local banana companies, a French millionaire, and Colombian businessman.
-The port investment is USD 650 million and, it is expected that by 2025 Puerto Antioquia will start operations.
+In addition, the port will be the main export route for bananas and fruits to the U.S. and European markets.
+Puerto Antioquia’s principal investors are local banana companies and French and Colombian businessmen.
+The port investment is USD 650 million and, it is expected that Puerto Antioquia will start operations by 2025.

-In 2017, the National Government stablished the National Dredging Plan in partnership with the Dutch Government, the objective of the plan was to develop a dredging maintenance strategy to foster Colombia’s ports competitiveness.
-The National Government, through the National Roads Institute (INVIAS), performs annually dredging operations at the port of Buenaventura, Cartagena, Barranquilla, Tumaco, Providencia, San Andres and the Uraba Gulf.
-U.S. manufactures of dredging equipment have provided some machines to the National Government, to perform dredging works.
+In 2017, the Colombian Government established the National Dredging Plan in partnership with the Dutch Government.
+The objective was to develop a dredging maintenance strategy to foster Colombia’s ports.
+The Colombian Government, through the National Roads Institute (INVIAS), performs annual dredging operations at the port of Buenaventura, Cartagena, Barranquilla, Tumaco, Providencia, San Andres, and the Uraba Gulf.
+U.S. manufacturers of dredging equipment have provided some machines to the government to perform dredging works.
 Dredging operations are managed by INVIAS, which falls under Colombia’s Transportation Ministry, and therefore must be developed under a tender process.

 Residential Buildings

 The residential construction subsector leads the construction sector in Colombia.
-38 different construction companies, commonly referred to as “Constructoras”, dominate the residential housing sector.
-Since 2013, this subsector has grown from 112,000 housing units sold to 176,000 housing units sold in 2020.
-From January to March 2022, the residential building sector grew up 13.1 percent compared to the prior year.
-The growing demand is linked to the National Government’s subsidies for the construction of low-income houses and low mortgage rates.
+The 28 construction companies, commonly referred to as “Constructoras”, dominate the residential housing sector.
+From 2013 to 2020, this sector grew from 112,000 housing units sold to 176,000 housing units sold.
+The growing demand was linked to the Colombian Government’s subsidies for the construction of low-income houses and low mortgage rates.

 Leading Sub-Sectors